Trey Gowdy: Presidential politics

 In July 2015, Republican nominee Donald Trump named Gowdy as a possible nominee for United States Attorney General in a Trump cabinet.
 In late December 2015, Gowdy endorsed Senator Marco Rubio for president, praising him as a rarity among elected officials for having kept his campaign promises.
 Gowdy's endorsement strained his relations with Donald Trump's campaign; Trump said that Gowdy had "failed miserably on Benghazi".
 Rubio withdrew from the race in March 2016, after losing his home state of Florida to Trump.
-Two months later on May 20, Gowdy endorsed Trump for president, admitting that while he was a "Rubio guy" he would support the presumptive Republican nominee.
+Two months later, on May 20, Gowdy endorsed Trump for president, admitting that while he was a "Rubio guy" he would support the presumptive Republican nominee.
 After the May 2017 dismissal of FBI Director Comey, Gowdy was being considered for his replacement.
-However the veteran representative told Attorney General Sessions that he wanted to remain in his congressional seat.
+However, the veteran representative told Attorney General Sessions that he wanted to remain in his congressional seat.

 On December 1, 2017, the Congressional Office of Compliance said that while Gowdy was acting as chairman of the House Select Committee on Benghazi, a former congressional aide of his reached a settlement with Congress and the House Employment Counsel.
 The aide had alleged he was fired in part because he was not willing to focus his investigative work on Hillary Clinton (a charge which was later dropped) and because he was absent from the position while fulfilling an Air Force Reserve assignment.
-His attorney stated "I can confirm that my client is one person who brought a veterans status discrimination and retaliation suit against Congress and that the case settled on terms that were satisfactory to my client.”
+His attorney stated: "I can confirm that my client is one person who brought a veterans status discrimination and retaliation suit against Congress and that the case settled on terms that were satisfactory to my client."
 The Washington Post reported that Gowdy was responsible for use of taxpayer funds to pay the claim against the government.

 Personal life

-Gowdy is married to Terri (born Terri Dillard) Gowdy, a former Miss Spartanburg and 2nd runner up for Miss South Carolina.
+Gowdy is married to Terri (née Dillard).
+She is a former Miss Spartanburg and once a second runner-up for Miss South Carolina.
 The couple have two children, Watson and Abigail.
-As of January 2019, Terri Dillard Gowdy was a first-grade teacher in the Spartanburg School District.
+As of January 2019, she is a first-grade teacher in the Spartanburg School District.